bedops/bedops/docs/content/reference/file-management/compression/starch-diff.rst

 Input
 -----

-The :ref:`starch-diff` utility takes in two or more Starch v2.2+ archives as input.
+The `starch-diff` utility takes in two or more Starch v2.2+ archives as input.
 The end user may also add `--chr <chr>` to compare one chromosome directly; otherwise, all chromosomes in specified archives are compared.

 ------
 Output
 ------

-The typical output of :ref:`starch-diff` is a message indicating the archives' chromosome(s) are identical or dissimilar.
+The typical output of `starch-diff` is a message indicating the archives' chromosome(s) are identical or dissimilar.

 In addition, if the chromosomes are identical, `starch-diff` exits with a zero status code.
 Likewise, if any chromosomes are dissimilar, `starch-diff` exits with a non-zero status code.